wadehuber/codeexamples/scheme/scheme2/README.md

 ## listprocedures1.scm

-[Video](https://youtu.be/WC6TYWaMxjU) *Introduction to writing recursive list procedures in Scheme*
+[Video](https://youtu.be/WC6TYWaMxjU) (7:13): *Additional examples of writing recursive list procedures in Scheme*

-This video introduces writing recursive list procedures.
-Features an exmaple of recursively generating a list and of writing procedures that return a modified version of the list.
+This video features examples of writing a procedure recursively generating a list and of writing procedures that return a modified version of the list.

 ## listprocedures2.scm

-[Video](https://youtu.be/tiveq6A4d20) *Continuation of introduction to writing recursive list procedures in Scheme*
+[Video](https://youtu.be/tiveq6A4d20) (8:02): *Even more examples of writing recursive list procedures in Scheme*

 This video features examples of writing a procedure that combines the elements of a list, searching lists, and working with nested lists (lists that contain other lists).

 ## pairs.scm

-[Video](https://youtu.be/05INT6Cxvh8) *Introduction to Scheme pairs*
+[Video](https://youtu.be/05INT6Cxvh8) (15:16): *Introduction to Scheme pairs*

 Includes difference between pairs & lists, using pairs, and writing functions that work with pairs